butla/machine_setups/docs/package_notes.md

 Initial info pull: `sudo mbn update` or `sudo mbn update -m` if repo is unavailable.

 Check package version on a branch (e.g. unstable): `mbn info <package> --unstable`

+## youtube-dl

+It's bugged right now, and it didn't have a release in a while. yt-dlp is a more up-to date fork, but the current Manjaro version has the same bug.
+It's up to date on pypi (installable with pipx), though.